 Discernment is always required when listening for God’s voice.
 It is possible to hear wrong.
 We must be wary of making idols of God’s promises or of grasping so tightly to God’s words that our requests become demands.
 Our belief in God’s goodness should never be contingent on circumstances.

 Sometimes, however, it’s not a matter of discernment, but of perseverance.

 While the promises may not float in on a cloud or appear in a miraculous poof, they will come.
-While they may require our participation, patience, and initiative, they are not as far away as they seem.
-You may not see any signs of their coming yet, but one day you will look up and realize that what you once thought impossible is already within reach.
+While they may require our participation, patience, and initiative, they are often not as far away as they seem.
+We don’t see any signs of their coming for the longest time, but then one day we look up and realize that what we once thought was impossible is already within reach.